Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Preliminaries

 \subsection{Notation}

 \NoShow{

 }

 We adopt {\em Householder notation} where, as a general rule, matrices, (column) vectors, and scalars are denoted with upper-case Roman, lower-case Roman, and lower-case Greek letters, respectively.
-As is customary in computer science, indexing starts at $ 0 $.
-We let $ e_i $, $ 0 \leq i < m $, denote the standard basis vectors so that the $ m \times m $ identity matrix, $ I $, can be partitioned by columns as $ I = \left( \right) $.
+Indexing starts at $ 0 $.
+The $ m \times m $ identity matrix, $ I $, is partitioned by columns into standard basis vectors $ e_i $ as $ I = \left( \right) $.
 Vectors $ e_f $ and $ e_l $ denote the standard basis vectors with a 1 in the \underline{$f$}irst and \underline{$l$}ast position, respectively.
 The size of the vectors is determined by context.
-The zero matrix ``of appropriate size'' is denoted by $ 0 $, which means it can also stand for a scalar $ 0 $, the $ 0 $ vector of any length, and even a $0\times 0$ matrix.
+The zero matrix ``of appropriate size'' is denoted by $ 0 $.
+The number of rows of matrix $X$ is denoted as $m(X)$.
+Several symbols are used to denote the state of matrix partitions: $X^+$ for the future state at the end of an update step, $\widehat{X}$ for the original state, and $\widetilde{X}$ for partitions which have already been computed at a particular step.
+See \cite{vandegeijn2023derivingalgorithmstriangulartridiagonalization} for a comprehensive list.